opendr-eu/opendr/docs/reference/opendr-ros-bridge.md

 5. `geometry_msgs.msg.Pose`  is used as an equivalent to `engine.target.Pose` for 3D poses conversion only.
 6. `vision_msgs.msg.Detection3DArray`  is used as an equivalent to `engine.target.BoundingBox3DList`.
 7. `sensor_msgs.msg.PointCloud`  is used as an equivalent to `engine.data.PointCloud`.
+8. `sensor_msgs.msg.PointCloud2`  is used as an equivalent to `engine.data.PointCloud`.
+9. `hri_msgs.msg.LiveSpeech` is used as an equivalent to `engine.target.VoskTranscription`.

 ## ROS services
 The following ROS services are implemented (`srv` folder):